 Bill Karbon reviewed the results of the analysis.
 Bill reminded the Committee that these are estimates based on certain assumptions.
 If reality is different than assumptions, different results will be realized.

-Under the current with no benefit changes and the employee contribution stays at 14%, the funding ratio will continue to gravely decline.
+Under the current with no benefit changes and the employer contribution stays at 14%, the funding ratio will continue to gravely decline.
 By increasing the contribution annually until the ADEC is met, full funding may be achieved in 30 years.
 However, the employer contribution rate may reach as high as 45.7%.
 If paying the ADEC immediately, full funding may be achieved in 30 years.
 However, the employer contribution rate may reach as high as 32.2%.

 Under the four-year averaging period scenario with a stagnant contribution rate of 14%, the funding ratio gravely declines but not as much as the current plan with a 14% contribution rate.
 By increasing the contribution annually until the ADEC is met, full funding may be achieved in 30 years.
 However, the employer contribution rate may reach as high as 41.3%.
 If paying the ADEC immediately, full funding may be achieved in 30 years.
 However, the employer contribution rate may reach as high as 30.2%.